elianafonseca/antarctic_vegetation_map/README.md

 ### THE USE OF SENTINEL-2 IMAGERY TO GENERATE VEGETATIONS MAPS FOR THE ANTARCTIC PENINSULA AND OFFSHORE ISLANDS
-### Fonseca et al, 2023

-How to cite
 FONSECA EL, SANTOS EC, FIGUEIREDO AR & SIMÕES JC.
 2023.
-The use of sentinel-2 imagery to generate vegetations maps for the Northern Antarctic peninsula and offshore islands.
+The use of sentinel-2 imagery to generate vegetations maps for the Northern Antarctic Peninsula and offshore islands.
 An Acad Bras Cienc 95: e20230710.
 DOI 10.1590/0001-3765202320230710.

 #### Universidade Federal do Rio Grande do Sul - Centro Polar e Climatico